BLACK PEARLS

 Radiation fries the brain, honey,

-be ready for anything
+be ready for anything, a friend said.

 I wasn’t.
 Especially for your triumphant